curefate/ChronoTower/README.md

 ## Contributors

+Fernando Valcazara
+Li Zijie
+Tan Ju Wei Audrie

-The authors of the project, contact information, and links to their websites or portfolios.
+contact information, and links to their websites or portfolios.